SamB440/Tale-of-Kingdoms/README.md

 A: Currently you cannot donate simply because I have not set anything up.
 However, in the future you will be able to, along with purchasing DLC.

+Q: What versions will it be for?

+A: As I am the only one working on it, only 1.14 will be supported until I find other developers to work on 1.12.
+1.13 will never be supported as it is extremely buggy.

 Forge Installation
 ==================
 Source installation information for modders